dmbarbour/wikilon/docs/ApplicationModel.md

 * *frozen* definitions may be *inlined* into *opaque* clients
 * *hidden* definitions may be *deleted* if they have no clients

 Hence, we can evaluate and optimize opaque words, link frozen words, and GC the hidden words.
 Each attribute gives our software agent a more opportunity to safely rewrite, manage, and optimize the dictionary in specific ways.
 We can assume secure-hash resources are frozen and hidden, but not opaque.
-Future values might be assumed opaque and frozen, but not always hidden.
+However, when a secure hash resource is referenced from an opaque definition, we could rewrite the secure hash to a simplified or evaluated form.

 Representation of these attributes is ad-hoc, subject to de-facto standardization.
-We could add tag fields on a dictionary object.
-Or we might represent general policies under a word like `meta_gc`.
-There are a lot of options.
+For example, we could define `foo_meta_gc` for elements under `foo`, or we could represent our policies under a global word like `meta_gc`.
+I only recommend that the policy be separated from the definitions, i.e. using separate words instead of comments.

 ## Dictionary Passing or Synchronization

-The Awelon dictionary makes a powerful communication primitive.
-Consider a dictionary-passing message model.
-We'd send a `(message, dictionary)` pair, where our message is a short snippet of code (potentially a single word) and our dictionary contains the necessary vocabulary to interpret and use that message.

-This is feasible because we don't need to deliver the *full* dictionary with every message.
-A secure hash will do the job.
-Further, it's easy to compile, cache, and reuse the dictionary for many messages.
-Even if some tweaks are needed over time, the provider can ensure that *most* of the dictionary can still be reused.
-Even further, de-facto standardization will result agents sharing most of their patched together vocabularies.
-A newcomer to the sytem will tend to inherit from existing agents.
-Costs are amortized across both messages and agents.

-Besides one-off immutable messages, documents are essentially messages that we maintain over time, and dictionaries can also serve as an effective foundation for publish-subscribe distributions - a publisher providing a whole dictionary, a subscriber synchronizing.

-Awelon supports these patterns via the *Hierarchical Dictionaries* feature.
+An Awelon dictionary can easily represent documents or databases, and it is convenient if we can pass these around in a first-class manner, referencing dictionaries by secure hash or URL.
+We can communicate a message together with a dictionary, such that our message is fully defined.
+It's easy to cache, compile, and reuse a referenced dictionary for many messages.
+Leveraging persistent data structures and secure hash resources, we can feasibly reuse most of our cached dictionary even for slight variations.
+Awelon supports application patterns relying on whole dictionary passing via the *Hierarchical Dictionaries* feature.

 ## Application Security